maryash/maryash.github.io/235/projects/project-4/project-4.md

 - `reflect()` takes the parameter `'x'` or `'y'`.
 - `getSurfaceArea()` uses the canonical formulae for surface area given each respective shape.
 - `get3DVolume()` yields the volume of the caller shape if it was projected into 3 dimensions using the depth parameter as the z-axis value.
 For a circle, this function yields the volume of the related sphere.
 For a rectangle, this function yields the volume of the related rectangular cuboid.
 For a triangle, this function yields the volume of the related right triangular prism, since `Triangle` only considers right triangles.
 Use the canonical formulae for volume given each respective surface.

 ---

 ## Task 2
 Define and implement a class `Circle` that inherits from Shape and implements its pure virtual functions.
 The `Circle` class must contain the following methods:
 ```
-    //Parameterized contructor, takes the diameter as either width or height.
+    //Parameterized contructor, takes the diameter as width or height.
     Circle(const int& diameter);

     double getSurfaceArea();